SPARK Energy Education Program®

-Georgia’s EMCs, together with Green Power EMC, developed the Energy Education Program in 2005.
-Now the largest solar education program in Georgia, it provides participating schools with access to data from solar installations across the state and curriculum to study solar energy.
+Georgia’s EMCs, together with Green Power EMC, developed the SPARK Energy Education Program in 2005.
+Now the largest solar education program in Georgia, SPARK provides participating schools with access to data from solar installations across the state and curriculum to study solar energy.

 To date, Green Power EMC has installed solar arrays and monitoring equipment at more than 40 middle and high schools within EMC territories across the state.
 By monitoring solar power strength during certain weather and light conditions, students gain a better understanding of some of the challenges and opportunities of renewable energy.